Our Leadership Team

 She is a qualified Chartered Accountant and has been working for the National Audit Office (NAO) for the last seventeen years, auditing a range of government departments and their arm’s-length bodies.
 During her time at the NAO, she was also part of the technical support team, leading on a range of interventions aimed at improving governance, and was seconded to the House of Commons Scrutiny Unit.

-Outside of work, Andrea is a Governor at a maintained primary school and Chair of its Finance and Resources Committee.
+Outside of work, Andrea is an Associate Governor at a maintained primary school, attending its Finance and Resources Committee.

 Director of Dispute Resolution - Emma Foxall